scmmmh/experiment-support-system/docs/user/edit_export_duplicate_delete_survey.rst

 Duplicating a survey
 ^^^^^^^^^^^^^^^^^^^^
-If you have a survey that is a good basis for further surveys to be developed on or if you want to test ideas you might have regarding the possible development paths you could follow without messing up the original survey, PyQuestionnaire allows you to duplicate it.
+If you have a survey that is a good basis for further surveys to be developed on or if you want to test ideas you might have regarding the possible development paths you could follow without messing up the original survey, the Experiment Support System allows you to duplicate it.

 In order to action the above, follow the steps below: